marten-seemann/base-drafts/draft-ietf-quic-transport.md

 ### Initial Packet {#packet-initial}

 The Initial packet uses long headers with a type value of 0x7F.
-It carries the first cryptographic handshake message sent by the client as well as the cryptographic messages sent by the server to perform key exchange.
+It carries the first CRYPTO_HS frames sent by the client as well as the cryptographic messages sent by the server to perform key exchange.
 The Initial packet is protected by Initial keys as described in {{QUIC-TLS}}.